 You know these people already, they are in your network.

 You need to have a working history with people to know how they are going to respond in the good and the bad as well as what their motivations are.
-Working with someone you found on Reddit is like a shot-gun wedding in the sticks.
+Working with someone you found on Reddit is like a shotgun wedding in the sticks.
 Ye hawwwwww!
-You really want to marry Bertha?
+Do you really want to marry Bertha?

 You need to tap your network.
 If you don’t have a network, then you need to put in the work and make one.

 You can make things work as a sole founder, it’s just a lot harder.
 If you can, I would go the cofounder route.

 If you can find good cofounders but you opt not to, why?
 If you don’t want to deal with cofounders challenging you then it’s more likely you don’t know how to argue your case of generally lack logic and data to support your case, which isn’t great either.
 You aren’t going to be able to handle the senior execs you hire when you scale.
 They’ll quit on you.

 A share in success is better than 100% of failure.
 The likelihood of your startup succeeding is exponentially higher having a band of rock stars committed as you are to succeeding.

 How many cofounders you have will not determine your success, who those people are will, and how synergistic those relationships are.
 Having 3 bozo founders is the start of a bozo explosion.

 Bill Gates had Paul Allen, Larry page had Sergey Brin, and Steve Jobs had Steve Wozniak.
 Who are you going to have?